plainpotato/FR-FUSION/ReadME.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md]() file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](https://github.com/CJBuzz/Real-time-FRS-2.0/blob/main/LICENSE) file for details.

 ---